ecotaxa/ecotaxoguide/taxo_card/README.md

 ##Taxonomic Guide app

-Proof of concept, exchange format specifications and application skeleton.
+Proof of concept, exchange format example and validator and application data model.

 What's missing for the final app:
 - Users with permissions.